CMHayden/NoSQL-Data-Storage/README.md

 ## Contributions

-In this section we will discuss a summary of the contributions of each group member
+In this section we will discuss a summary of the contributions of each group member, and any issues which arose while collaborating.

 ### Ridwan Mukhtar